 I recommend celebrating it publicly, because private celebrations often seem less impactful, but you do you.
 It doesn’t have to be a big deal, but you DESERVE to be proud of everything you make.
 The very voice telling you right now that no one wants to hear about your new book, or the blog post you wrote, or your review of an obscure fantasy movie from 1973, is the same one that tells you that you aren’t a “real” creative, and that you don’t measure up to other people.

-The fight to take the credit you have earned IS the fight against imposter syndrome.
+The fight to take the credit you have earned IS the fight against impostor syndrome.

 Don’t Sell Yourself Short

 Yes, or course, that’s the entire point of rejecting impostor syndrome.
 But here I literally mean don’t assume you aren’t monetarily worth the best rate you can get.
 I have seen people actually undercut the price agreed upon for a project before anyone else mentions money.

 Don’t do that.

 On very, very rare occasions offering to do a job for less might be appropriate.
 If it doesn’t meet some aspect of a contract and it’s entirely your fault is the main one… and even then it’s rarely something you should bring up without the other party at least suggesting things need to be adjusted.

 Instead, as for raises.
 See if your per-word rate can be increased.
 Suggest you deserve perks, like more free copies, bigger credit, more advertising for the project, or opportunities to cherry-pick assignments.

 I can’t tell you if you need to fight impostor syndrome.
 There are people who are legitimately trying to punch above their weight, and for those people this advice could do more harm than good.